Canadian Celiac Association Ottawa Chapter

 Symptoms

-Celiac disease can manifest at any age once foods containing wheat, barley or rye are introduced in the diet.
-Symptoms of classical CD include diarrhea, abdominal pain/distension and weight loss.
+Celiac disease can manifest at any age once foods containing wheat, barley, or rye are introduced in the diet.
+Symptoms of classical celiac disease include diarrhea, abdominal pain/distension and weight loss.
 Patients can be severely malnourished.
-Some patients present with non-intestinal symptoms, others may have an associated condition with or without celiac-related symptoms.
+Some patients present with non-intestinal symptoms (e.g., neurological issues), while others may have an associated condition with or without celiac-related symptoms.
 Iron or folate deficiency anemia can occur due to malabsorption.
-Children may present with short stature, delayed puberty or dental enamel defects.
-Many symptoms (e.g., anemia, weight loss, bone pain, paresthesia, edema, skin changes) are secondary to nutrient deficiency states.
+Children may present with short stature, delayed puberty, or dental enamel defects.
+Many symptoms (e.g., anemia, weight loss, bone pain, paresthesia, edema, skin changes) can be present.
 The number and severity of symptoms can vary greatly from person to person.
 In many cases, the disease is sub-clinical (silent) and is discovered only by blood screening.
 The presence of obesity does not exclude the diagnosis of CD.

 Symptoms of CD may include one or more of the following: